 Presidential Cats 1990-Present

 - Bill Clinton’s cat, Socks, was a domestic shorthair ‘tuxedo’ cat with sock-like markings on her feet, and Clinton referred to her as “Chief Executive Cat.”
 She had her own fan club page on the White House Web site and her own in-box for the fan mail she received.
-Socks was featured on a set of stamps issued by The Central African Republic and her image was also used in the White House to mark routes for visiting schoolchildren.
+Socks was featured on a set of stamps issued by The Central African Republic.
+Her image was used in the White House to mark routes for visiting schoolchildren.
 When Socks died in 2009, her ashes were flown back to Arkansas for burial.

 - George W. Bush’s black cat India created a stir with some people in the country of India.
 They became upset over the cat’s name, believing it was a mockery of their nation.
-The cat was actually named after a baseball player, Ruben Sierra, whose nickname was “El Indio.”
-India lived to be 18 years old before passing away in 2009.
+The cat was named after a baseball player, Ruben Sierra, whose nickname was “El Indio.”
+India lwas 18 years old when she passed away in 2009.

 Many books have been written about the variety of presidential pets including Abraham Lincoln’s turkey and Woodrow WIlson’s ram.
 The Presidential Pet Museum launched a series of Presidential Pet books, Old Ike, a fictionalized story of Woodrow Wilson’s ram was first in the series.